Will Underfloor Heating Crack Tiles? Floor Covering Myths Explained

 Thermal shock is when a material is subjected to sudden changes in temperature and is unable to cope.
 Materials often become denser when frozen and expand when heated.
 If a cold material is subjected to a sudden change in temperature, the rapid heat expansion can stress it, causing it to break.

-Thermal shock is most likely to occur when underfloor heating is incorrectly turned on after the tiles have cured.
+Thermal shock is most likely to occur during incorrect commissioning.
 How underfloor heating works for the first time is for the customer to gradually increase the boiler flow temperature up to 40°c, to allow their floor to adjust to the new normal.
+The liquid screed should also be sufficiently cured before commissioning begins.

-Thermal shock can also occur when a system is installed improperly.
-For example, if the floor covering was laid directly onto the heating system without screed or sufficient insulation in between.
-It can also happen in poor design layouts that result in cold spots and overly hot spots.
+Thermal shock can also occur when flooring is installed improperly.
+For example, if the floor covering was laid directly onto the heating system without floor screed or sufficient insulation in between in between.
+Thermal shock can also happen in poorly designed layouts that result in cold spots and overly hot spots.

 Ill-Prepared Flooring

-A floor must be suitability prepared prior to underfloor heating installation, it requires the foundation to be levelled, damp proofed, or sanded, to ensure the screeding does not crack afterwards.
+A floor must be suitably prepared before an underfloor heating installation.
+It requires the foundation to be levelled, damp proofed, or sanded, to ensure the screeding does not crack afterwards.
 Furthermore, the screeding should be allowed to dry for the maximum amount of time before you lay tiles and adhesive.
 These should also be allowed to rest and cure before activating the heating for the first time.

 Tile Quality & Lifespan

-Low quality tiles, or tiles that have been used for a very long time, are more prone to cracking from wear and tear, regardless of heating.
-Low quality tiles are tiles that have cheaper glazings applied to them, or use low-cost materials that have a detrimental impact on their durability.
+Low-quality tiles, or tiles that have been used for a very long time, are more prone to cracking from wear and tear.
+Low-quality tiles are tiles that have cheaper glazings applied to them or use low-cost materials that have a detrimental impact on their durability.
 If you are planning to reuse older tiles for a floor covering, know that they can also have reduced durability as a result of the stress applied to them over the years.

 To prevent this, you should source tiles from a supplier who can recommend tiles of sufficient quality.
 If they understand how underfloor heating works, they can recommend tiles that work more efficiently.